 Writers have a kind of superpower.
 We’re illusionists, of a sort.
-But where a magician invites your disbelief, a writer conjures coherent fantasy from your mind, just as a laser emits coherent light.
+But where a magician taunts your disbelief, a writer conjures a coherent fantasy from your mind, the way a laser is coherent light.
 A story drafted with art and skill creates whole people, even entire worlds, that readers relate to with anxiety and frustration, tears and laughter, as if they were completely real.

 Now, a Jell-O Hulk is not a threat.
 And not very interesting.
 What I needed was superpowers real enough you could almost touch them across the gap of disbelief—fantastic abilities that extended genuine real life phenomena.

 Luckily, Nature is full of inspiration.
 Birds really do fly.
 Bats and dolphins really do have sonar.
 Electric eels really do emit deadly jolts of electricity.
-The saliva of Komodo dragons really is toxic.
+The saliva of Komodo dragons really is full of toxic, infectious bacteria.
 Beetles really do squirt burning chemicals.
 Chameleons really do become darn-near invisible.
 And so on.

 One can imagine, then, science-based ways that humans might do some of those things.
 For example, many creatures—including humans—have something called heat-shock proteins which they express under extreme conditions, such as after a burn.
 Heat-shock proteins have different thermodynamic properties than normal proteins.
 They don’t work as efficiently, but they can operate at higher temperature and buffer cells against further damage.
 It’s possible, then, that an individual could develop a mutation where their heat-shock proteins absorb incredible amounts of heat, thereby cooling, or perhaps even freezing, anything they touch (since heat flows like a fluid).
 That’s not exactly Iceman, but it’s something real enough that you could imagine it in our world.